c17hawke/windowsget/docs/index.md

-# winget: python cli template
+# windowsget: python cli template

 - `windowsget` is a Python-based command-line interface (CLI) utility that can be used to download files from the internet on Windows operating system.
 - It is designed to be similar to the `wget` command in Linux.
 The syntax for using `windowsget` is as follows: